 So what’s the issue here?
 The problem—if there is one—is simply that the “at” is redundant.
 “Where she’s at” is just a redundant way of saying “where she is.”

-Needed or not, people persist in using “at” with “where” in their speech—very seldom in writing.
+But needed or not, people persist in using “at” with “where” in their speech (very seldom in writing).
+And they sound perfectly natural in doing do.

 When we asked ourselves why, it occurred to us that this “at” very frequently follows a contraction: “where he’s at,” “where it’s at,” “where they’re at,” and so on.